React2github/arabicbabynames/README.md

 This is a web application that will utilize it's own babyname API and display an arabic baby name

-There should be an option to pick male or female and a submit button to render the data
+There is an option to pick male or female

+* It will give meaning of name
+* Country of Origin
+* Gender

 The backend api will be created via Express and Node.Js